 Office of the Mayor of Saipan:

-To develop and preserve a diverse community that helps everyone as a stakeholder in maintaining a safe, clean, and healthy environment, where everyone has equal opportunities to grow, prosper, enjoy peace and respect.
+The vision of the Office of the Mayor of Saipan is to develop and preserve a diverse community that helps everyone as a stakeholder in maintaining a safe, clean, and healthy environment, where everyone has equal opportunities to grow, prosper, enjoy peace and respect.

 Office of the Mayor of the Northern Mariana Islands:

+The vision of the Office of the Mayor of the Northern Mariana Islands is:

 To establish safe, reliable, and consistent transportation and communication system between Saipan and the Northern Islands;

 To create and/or establish permanent and meaningful jobs and other employment opportunities for the Northern Islands residents and CNMI residents in general;

 To establish and provide basic infrastructure facilities (water, power, sewer, roads, ports, etc.) on Anatahan, Alamagan, Pagan, and Agrigan;

-To establish local revenue generating activities through taxing or licensing commercial fisheries, volcanic mineral mining, and other related activities utilizing and/or harvesting the natural resources of the Northern Islands; and, To expand the CNMI's tourism industry by opening the vast resources of the CNMI's Northern Frontier to allow a wider range of activities while in the CNMI to include eco-tourism in the Northern Islands.
+To establish local revenue generating activities through taxing or licensing commercial fisheries, volcanic mineral mining, and other related activities utilizing and/or harvesting the natural resources of the Northern Islands; and

+To expand the CNMI's tourism industry by opening the vast resources of the CNMI's Northern Frontier to allow a wider range of activities while in the CNMI to include eco-tourism in the Northern Islands.

+Note: Additional goals and objectives provided in the Draft 2021-2031 Strategic Plan for the Municipality of the Northern Islands are included as goal-specific objectives in the Implementation Plan in Appendix I and in full in comments in Appendix III.

 Office of the Mayor and Municipal Council of Tinian and Aguiguan:

-To achieve the goals of securing a better quality of life for every resident of Tinian as well as the overall goal of securing the economic self-sufficiency of our island, the Office of the Mayor and the Tinian Municipal Council must ensure that social programs, such as community beautification programs; youth development programs; cultural programs; and other developmental programs along with duties mandated by law (formulating the annual budget along with the Mayor; approving reprogramming of funds in the approved budget; confirming Resident Department Heads and Board Members; and appropriating local revenues are fully operational.
+The Vision that guides this planning strategy for the Tinian Leadership (Office of the Mayor, Delegation, and Municipal Council of Tinian and Aguiguan) is:

+To achieve the goal of securing a better quality of life for all residents of Tinian and the generations that follow.
+Through planning, developing and implementing cross-cutting action that supports the CNMI’s Core Values and Planning Themes on Sustainable Systems, Networks of Care, Inclusive and Equitable Communities and Partnerships, with a focus on critical infrastructure and growth planning, economic diversification, jobs creation and zero waste management, as stated in the creation of the “first” Tinian Sustainability and Economical Master Plan.

+Note: Additional goals and objectives provided in the Draft 2021-2031 Strategic Plan for the Municipality of Tinian and Aguiguan are included as goal-specific objectives in the Implementation Plan in Appendix I and in full in comments in Appendix III.

 Office of the Mayor of Rota:

-The Municipality will maximize opportunities for social and economic development while retaining an attractive, sustainable and secure environment for the enjoyment of residents and visitors.
+The vision of the Municipality of Rota is to maximize opportunities for social and economic development while retaining an attractive, sustainable and secure environment for the enjoyment of residents and visitors.
 Through responsible and professional leadership and in partnership with others, the Municipality will strive to improve the quality of life for all residents living and working in our community.

-Sustainable Development Goals – Planning Across PDAC Taskforces
+Sustainable Development Goals and Objectives